dell/csm-docs/content/v3/csidriver/installation/helm/powermax.md

   Installing CSI Driver for PowerMax via Helm
 ---

-CSI Driver for Dell EMC PowerMax can be deployed by using the provided Helm v3 charts and installation scripts on both Kubernetes and OpenShift platforms.
+CSI Driver for Dell PowerMax can be deployed by using the provided Helm v3 charts and installation scripts on both Kubernetes and OpenShift platforms.
 For more detailed information on the installation scripts, see the script [documentation](https://github.com/dell/csi-powermax/tree/master/dell-csi-helm-installer).

 The controller section of the Helm chart installs the following components in a _Deployment_ in the specified namespace:
-- CSI Driver for Dell EMC PowerMax
+- CSI Driver for Dell PowerMax
 - Kubernetes External Provisioner, which provisions the volumes
 - Kubernetes External Attacher, which attaches the volumes to the containers
 - Kubernetes External Snapshotter, which provides snapshot support
 - Kubernetes External Resizer, which resizes the volume
+- (optional) Kubernetes External health monitor, which provides volume health status
-- CSI PowerMax ReverseProxy (optional)
+- (optional) CSI PowerMax ReverseProxy, which maximizes CSI driver and Unisphere performance
+- (optional) Dell CSI Replicator, which provides Replication capability.

 The node section of the Helm chart installs the following component in a _DaemonSet_ in the specified namespace:
-- CSI Driver for Dell EMC PowerMax
+- CSI Driver for Dell PowerMax
 - Kubernetes Node Registrar, which handles the driver registration

 ## Prerequisites

-The following requirements must be met before installing CSI Driver for Dell EMC PowerMax:
+The following requirements must be met before installing CSI Driver for Dell PowerMax:
 - Install Kubernetes or OpenShift (see [supported versions](../../../../csidriver/#features-and-capabilities))
 - Install Helm 3
 - Fibre Channel requirements